 - PIR Technology Reduces False Alarms — To safeguard against false alarms, pick an outdoor motion detector that uses passive infrared (PIR) technology.
 Better still is a motion detector like the WatchOUT DT Wired Outdoor Motion Sensor by Rokonet that reduces false alarms by using two PIR channels along with two microwave channels and a smart processor, allowing it to compare the channels and determine if it should really alarm.
 This “dual technology” (or DT) allows it to recognize and ignore targets like swaying tree branches that can trigger other types of motion detectors.

 - Pair With an Alarm System – An outdoor motion detector is not a stand-alone unit and must be paired with a home alarm or surveillance system.
 Some outdoor motion detectors work with any manufacturer’s transmitter and receiver, while others are system-specific.
 The wireless version of the WatchOUT outdoor motion detector by Rokonet, for instance, is compatible with several alarm systems including the Wisdom Wireless security system (also made by Rokonet).
-The hardwired version — the WatchOUT DT Wired Outdoor Motion Sensor – works well with the Sensaphone monitoring system.
+The hardwired version — the WatchOUT DT Wired Outdoor Motion Sensor – also works well with the Sensaphone monitoring system.

 Install motion detectors around the house in locations where intruders are likely to try to break in, like the patio door at the back of the house or the entrance to the garage.
 Be sure to invest in motion detectors designed for outdoor use that can withstand weather and temperature extremes – they are a little more expensive, but are also a lot more durable.